-Indian bread or Roti is a dish which is made in almost every part of India.
-Rotis or flat breads are made from unleavened whole wheat flour and are served with vegetables or curries.
+Indian bread or Roti is an unleavened flat bread which is made in almost every part of India.
+These rotis or flat breads are made from whole wheat flour and are served with vegetables or curries.

 * 3 cups whole wheat flour

-* 1 cup water or more if needed
+* 3/4 to 1 cup water or more if needed

 * salt (optional)